lee-lindley/plsql_utilities/README.md

 CLOB attachments and **application/octet-stream** for BLOBs.
 Honestly, modern email clients on MS Windows seem to pay attention almost exclusively to the file extension, so I do not think you will suffer any harm by sticking with these two defaults.
-Nevertheless, we provide a way to do it right, and that is the default behavior if you use *install.sql*.
+Nevertheless, we provide a way to do it right, and that is the default behavior if you use "install.sql".

 Although object attributes cannot be made private, you have no need for them.
-The object interface is through the methods:
+The object interface is through the methods.

+It is recommended that you edit "install.sql" before deploying to set suitable values for *smtp_server*, *reply_to* and *from_email_addr* define variables.
+The DEFAULT values on the constructor parameters below are those currently defined in "install.sql".

 ```sql
     CONSTRUCTOR FUNCTION html_email_udt(